Absence, illness and punctuality

 - If your son arrives home before the time indicated above please let your son’s Head of House or Tutor know as soon as possible.

-The Bulletin is published daily on personalised Nexus pages on student devices
+The News feed is published daily on personalised Nexus pages on student devices

 It includes notices of sport and activities, meetings of groups, instructions for changes of routine, detentions; anything that affects part of the school day.

-It is the responsibility of each student to read the Bulletin daily.
+It is the responsibility of each student to read the News feed.

 Principal’s Assembly on Thursday